tpascarella/sr50/docs/investing/cryptocurrency.md

 These funds can be purchased through [Argent](https://www.argent.xyz/download-argent/?_branch_match_id=1032833481488341820&utm_source=website&utm_campaign=homepage&utm_medium=marketing&_branch_referrer=H4sIAAAAAAAAA8soKSkottLXTyxKT80r0cvJzMvWT08tgXABaOacVx0AAAA%3D).

-## Beginner Steps
+## If You Are a Crypto Beginner

+### - TAKE PROPER PRECAUTIONS!

+There are some precautions you should take if you are a crypto beginner playing with their life savings:
-The first thing you should do is to commit to only putting your money into things that you *understand*.
-You can lose everything in crypto if you are careless.
+- Only give your money into things that you *understand*, and *believe in wholeheartedly*.
+  - **You can lose everything to sly crypto scammers if you act carelessly.**
+- SEND TEST TRANSACTIONS BEFORE YOU SEND SIGNIFICANT QUANTITIES.
+  - A guide for your first crypto transfer is included below.

+### - Action steps

 Then do the following:
 - Subscribe to [Bankless](https://www.youtube.com/c/Bankless?app=desktop) on YouTube and self educate constantly.
-Video recommendations included below.
+  - Video recommendations included below.
-- Create an account with [Coinbase](https://www.coinbase.com/) or [Gemini](https://www.gemini.com/) and buy Bitcoin and/or Ethereum.
+- Create an account with [Coinbase](https://www.coinbase.com/) or [Gemini](https://www.gemini.com/) and buy Bitcoin and Ethereum.
 - Buy a [Ledger Nano X](https://shop.ledger.com/pages/ledger-nano-x) hardware wallet to store yout Bitcoin.
 - Create accounts with [Argent](https://www.argent.xyz/) and [Metamask](https://metamask.io/) to use your Ethereum in open finance.
 - Dollar cost average your crypto investments over a long period of time.